 But where do you actually start?
 Read on for video messaging ideas.

-1. The Meeting Shortener Video
+1. The Meeting Shortener Video Message

-You ready?
+Are you ready?
 I’m about to drop some knowledge.
 Not every meeting needs to be an hour long.
 (Sound obvious?
 Glad we’re on the same page.)

 But how do you actually shorten your meetings?